 2015-2016 Total Revenue

 UNITED WAY GO CENTERS

-of FALL PREVENTION class participants left
+of FALL PREVENTION class participants felt

 MENTALLY & PHYSICALLY BETTER